Children’s Literature

 - Libraries: Boston Public Library, Cambridge Public Library, and more

-The Center for the Study of Children’s Literature provides you with access to networks of editors, authors, illustrators, critics, reviewers, teachers, and librarians.
+The Children’s Literature graduate programs provide you with access to networks of editors, authors, illustrators, critics, reviewers, teachers, librarians, booksellers, and doctoral programs

-Our other partnerships include The Horn Book, Inc.; Boston Book Festival; and Children’s Books Boston (a Simmons collaboration with local publishers).
+Our other partnerships include The Horn Book, Inc.; Boston Book Festival; and the Bologna Children’s Book Fair.

 Our graduates have secured roles at: